 How to Know Whether my iPhone or iPad Supports 4K

 While Apple discontinues its older phones and tabs, it continues to give them the latest system updates.
-So, many people may wonder then why cannot their iPhone support watching 4K videos on YouTube?
+So, many people may wonder then why they cannot their iPhone support watch 4K videos on YouTube.
 Let’s answer this inevitable question.

-While iOS 14 brings support for the 4K viewability but there are also some other factors in the hardware section that decides whether an iPhone or iPad will support 4K or not.
+While iOS 14 brings support for the 4K viewability, but some other factors in the hardware section decide whether an iPhone or iPad will support 4K or not.
 The iPhone must have an OLED display and supports HDR.